Does Melatonin Help Induce Sleep?

 Often nicknamed “the sleep hormone,” melatonin is a chemical naturally produced by your body.
 High melatonin levels can help you fall asleep fast, but most times, it isn’t enough by itself.
 It merely lets your body know when bedtime is approaching so that you can start to relax and get into sleep mode.
 Melatonin is an effective remedy against jet lag and is a powerful antioxidant.
 It has previously helped people with eye health, treatment of stomach ulcers, heartburn, relief of tinnitus symptoms, and can help increase the amount of growth hormone in males.

 How does melatonin work?

-Melatonin works in conjunction with the body’s circadian rhythm, a system that is commonly known as the internal clock.
+Melatonin works in conjunction with the body’s circadian rhythm, a system which is commonly known as the internal clock.
 It lets your body know when it is time to eat, sleep, or wake up.
-Melatonin levels in our bodies start to rise when it is dark outside, signalling the body to start relaxing as bedtime approaches.
+Melatonin levels in our bodies start to rise when it is dark outside, signaling the body to start relaxing as bedtime approaches.

 Melatonin also binds itself to receptors that induce relaxation.
 For example, it attaches itself to brain receptors to limit nervous activity and put muscles at ease.
 Melatonin helps reduce dopamine levels in the eyes, a hormone that keeps them awake even when tired.

 Research has shown that melatonin secretions in the brain can help you get to sleep.
 Whether melatonin is produced naturally by the body or taken into the body as a supplement,

 In an analysis of 19 studies on people with sleep disorders, scientists found that melatonin helped reduce the time it took to fall asleep by an average of 7 minutes.
 In many of these studies, people also reported significantly better quality of sleep.